Marika Kilius

 Marika Kilius ([maˈʁiːkaː ˈkiːli̯ʊs]; born 24 March 1943) is a German former pair skater.
 With Hans-Jürgen Bäumler, she is a two-time Olympic silver medalist, a two-time World champion, and a six-time European champion.
 Earlier in her career, she competed with Franz Ningel.

 Personal life

 Marika Kilius, the daughter of a hairdresser, was born on 24 March 1943 in Frankfurt am Main, Hessen.
 In 1964, she married Werner Zahn, the son of a factory owner from Frankfurt am Main.
-The couple divorced, and Kilius also divorced her second husband.
+The couple divorced thirteen years later, and Kilius also divorced her second husband after four years.
 She has two children, Sascha and Melanie Schäfer, and as of May 2005, two grandchildren.